Afrrcyn/compYear2/visualComputing/Polygons and Pixels.md

 Finding the surface normal:
 1. Choose a pair of sequential edges $E_1$ and $E_2$ and compute their vectors
-2. Invert the direction of the first so now they emanate from their shared vertex. (does this makes sense? - if not, look at diagram and see that inverted $E_1$ starts at same vertex as $E_2$)
+2. Invert the direction of the first so now they emanate (emerge) from their shared vertex. (does this makes sense? - if not, look at diagram and see that inverted $E_1$ starts at same vertex as $E_2$)
 3. Their Cross product gives the Surface Normal $N$, where $N = E_1 \times -E_2$
 4. We then almost always have to normalise $N$ (make it's length 1)